Battle of Manila (1570): Events

 De Goiti arrived in May 1570, anchored at Cavite on the mouth of Manila Bay.
 He was initially well received by Maynila's ruler Rajah Matanda, who, as former commander of the naval forces of the Sultanate of Brunei, had already had dealings with the Magellan expedition in late 1521.
 Negotiations broke down, however, when another ruler, Rajah Sulayman, arrived and began treating the Spanish belligerently, saying that the Tagalog people would not submit to Spanish sovereignty.
-The accounts of the De Goiti mission report that Tondo's ruler, Lakandula, sought to participate in these negotiations early on, but De Goiti intentionally ignored Lakandula because he wanted to focus on Maynila, which Legaspi wanted to use as a headquarters because it was already fortified, whereas Tondo was not.
+The accounts of the de Goiti mission report that Tondo's ruler, Lakandula, sought to participate in these negotiations early on, but de Goiti intentionally ignored Lakandula because he wanted to focus on Maynila, which Legazpi wanted to use as a headquarters because it was already fortified, whereas Tondo was not.

 By May 24, negotiations had broken down, and according to the Spanish accounts, their ships fired their cannon as a signal for the expedition boats to return.
 Whether or not this claim was true, the rulers of Maynila perceived this to be an attack and as a result, Sulayman ordered an attack on the Spanish forces still within the city.
 The battle was very brief.
 The Spanish Conquistadors together with their regiment of newly converted native warriors from the Visayas proved to be too overwhelming for the forces of Maynila.
 The battle concluded with the city being set on fire.

-Although the Spanish accounts claim that De Goiti ordered his men to set the fire, some still cast doubt on this.
+Although the Spanish accounts claim that de Goiti ordered his men to set the fire, some still cast doubt on this.
 Some historians believe it is more likely that the fire was caused by Maynila forces themselves executing a scorched earth retreat which was a common military tactic in the Philippine archipelago at the time.

-De Goiti proclaimed victory, symbolically claimed Maynila on behalf of Spain, then quickly returned to Legaspi because he knew that his naval forces were outnumbered.
+De Goiti proclaimed victory, symbolically claimed Maynila on behalf of Spain, then quickly returned to Legazpi because he knew that his naval forces were outnumbered.
 Contemporary writers believe the survivors of Maynila's forces would have fled across the river to Tondo and other neighboring towns.